2020 New Hampshire Wildcats football team

 The 2020 New Hampshire Wildcats football team represented the University of New Hampshire in the 2020–21 NCAA Division I FCS football season.
-The team was led by 21st-year head coach Sean McDonnell following his leave of absence due to medical reasons during the 2019 season.
+The team was led by 21st-year head coach Sean McDonnell following his leave of absence for medical reasons during the 2019 season.
 The Wildcats have played their home football games at Wildcat Stadium since 1936, and have competed in college football as an associate member of the Colonial Athletic Association (CAA) since 2007.

 On July 17, 2020, the CAA announced that it would not play fall sports due to the COVID-19 pandemic.
 The conference gave teams the option to play as independents for the 2020 season if they still wished to play in the fall.
 The same day, the university announced a postponement of their fall sports season, stating that they were "pursuing the feasibility of moving the fall sport programs to a spring season."
 In October 2020, the CAA announced a football schedule for teams to play in the spring of 2021.

 The Wildcats began their spring football season on March 5, 2021, with a home loss to Albany.
 Their next three games were postponed due to COVID concerns, and on April 6, the program opted out of the remainder of the season.

-Previous season

-The Wildcats finished the 2019 season 6–5, 5–3 in CAA play to finish tied for third place.